craftercms/docs/source/developers/content-modeling.rst

 ``/site/components/page/.*`` and ``/static-assets/page/.*`` are legacy regex pattern for backwards compatibility.
 Moving forward, we suggest using the following regex patterns for item specific dependencies: ``/site/components/item/.*`` and ``/static-assets/item/.*``

 Item specific dependencies are configured during content type creation.
-We'll look at an example of how content is modeled to take advantage of item specific dependencies, using the **Page - Article** content type in the Website_editorial blueprint.
+We'll look at an example of how content is modeled to take advantage of item specific dependencies, using the **Article** content type in the website editorial blueprint.

 From the **Sidebar**, click on |siteConfig| at the bottom.
-Next, click on **Content Types**, then click on **Open Existing Type**.
-We will select the content type **Page - Article** for editing.
+Next, click on **Content Types**.
+We will select the content type **Article** for editing.

 Scroll to the ``Data Sources`` section, and click on **Upload Images**.
 Notice the value in the **Repository Path** property, which is the path where to store the new file uploaded from desktop.